 It is not entirely true that an empty airport is useless, even in a pandemic-stricken world.
-One option is to turn it into a drive-in cinema.
+While the planes are parked, it's vast territory is perfect for safe-distance events, such as drive-in cinema.

 "Had I ever thought of turning a restricted Vilnius Airport platform into a drive-in movie theatre that could accommodate over 200 cars?
 Probably not, and even when we actually did it we were anxious of the outcome.
 But the initiative paid off after the very first screening when a bunch of cars lined up like pieces on the chessboard.
 I believe our experience showed that airports are flexible and can be used for events of different formats.
 I also hope that in the future such projects will yield not only more movie lovers, but also aviation enthusiasts." – Marius Zelenius, Head of Communications at Lithuanian Airports.